-Question: So using panoramic wifi, my wifi signal is constantly dropping and coming back on.
-I get it, it’s supposed to be giving me the best possible signal.
+“Using Panoramic, my wifi signal is constantly dropping and coming back on.
+It’s supposed to be giving me the best possible signal.
 But it’s so bad that I can’t stay connected to the internet.
-I try resetting it, doesn’t work, and now the Internet isn’t even workinf.
-What can I do?
+I try resetting it, doesn’t work, and now the Internet isn’t even working.”

-This is standard for Panoramic.
-It attempts to find the best channel to distribute WIFI.
-Channels can change depending on other radio frequencies in a home or business.
-This can generate from another network nearby, interference, range and bandwidths.
-For example, the neighbor’s wifi, appliances or other devices in the home like remote controllers.
-At this time, there is no known way to set the WIFI to a single channel.
+Panoramic isn’t for everyone.
+It’s manufactured to fit the need of the average size apartment, condo or small house at approximately 1500sqf.
+It attempts to find the best channel to distribute WIFI by constantly changing the RF channel to find the one with the least amount of traffic at the time.
+Channels change depending on other competing radio frequencies.
+This can generate from another network nearby, interference, range and bandwidth restriction.
+For example, the neighbor’s wifi, appliances or other devices in the home like remote controllers or baby monitors.
 There are helpful tools and apps that allow for RF scanning.
 The one we like to use on sites is available to anyone called WIFI SCANNER.
+Link Below.

 Short answer is both however, it depends on two things: range and speed.
 The difference in the two bands of WIFI is the bandwidth or the distance in which the signal is sent.
 2.4G sends a longer signal at a slower speed while 5 sends a shorter faster signal.
 For example, the closer you are to the router, you’ll want to be on 5 but outside, you might not have that option and go to 2.4 for the range.
 Most current WIFI devices give you two frequencies to choose from and some even let you program different passwords in to them.
 Enterprise level routers have both frequencies combined over one network so you don’t have to pick and choose.